WAMillerUTK/GolfTrainer23/README.md

 The 'User' will be the Pro giving the lesson and is intended to be used as a tool to shed light on undesirable habits in beginner golfers.

 The raspberry pi interface runs off the hx711 amplifier and accompanied software for use with the raspberry pi that can be downloaded [here](https://github.com/endail/hx711).
-(All four repository instances are currently in the "sensors" folder of this repository)
+(All four repository instances are currently in the "sensors" folder of this repository, upon cloning this repository, those folders will need to be re-cloned from the original repository)

 ```
 git clone https://github.com/endail/hx711